Charles Garland (philanthropist): Communes

 After his separation from his wife, Garland established two successive agricultural communes, or "colonies of idealists", both named April Farm.
 The first April Farm, in which Garland lived from January 1922, was at North Carver, Massachusetts.

 In 1924, Garland moved to a new "April Farm" in Lower Milford Township, Pennsylvania.
 Garland scandalized polite society by inviting young women to live with him at these colonies, where he planned to "work out the problems of life".
 Police confirmed to the newspapers that they would enforce state anti-adultery laws against Garland, who was still legally married to Mary.

-The popular press regularly featured lurid stories about Garland's "love farm".
+Media regularly featured lurid stories about Garland's so-called "love farm".
 He fathered three children with Bettina Hovey, a member of the commune.
 One of these children, a girl named Barbetta, died in 1925 at the age of three months.

 In January 1926, a charter for the commune was denied by Lehigh County court after an attorney objected that members "believe in and probably practice what is known as free love", an accusation denied by Garland.
 Garland was subsequently arrested for adultery on the basis of Barbetta's death certificate, in which he was named as a parent along with Hovey.
 He was fined $500 and jailed for 60 days.
 While imprisoned, he wrote two short stories which were published in the local press.
 His wife divorced him later that same year.

-Later life and death

 Garland left April Farm in 1930, donating it to Richard Holt, one of the colony's members.
 He lived out the rest of his life in obscurity.
 He married Ursula Feist, one of the colonists, with whom he already had a child.
 In 1932, it was reported that he was working at an automobile factory in the Soviet Union.

-In 1941, the Fund was dissolved.
+In 1940, Garland was reported in FBI files to be working for the U.S. Department of Agriculture.
+In 1941, the fund was dissolved.
 It returned a balance of $2,000 to Garland, who was living in Mount Vernon, New York, with his second wife Ursula and four children.
 In 1943, he was reportedly working as a machinist in New York City.

 He subsequently bought a farm in New Hampshire, around 1955.
 He died in New Ipswich in 1974.
 He was survived by his wife Ursula, five sons, and four daughters.